alikemaltanriverdi/SeniorProject2017-2018/README.md

 4- Valentina Studio -> Create Server

-5-  Create a database called "alikemal"
+5-  Create a database called "csiresume"

 6- Load the dump database (that will be provided by us) from Downloads .SQL.